dad2cl3/pyGunsmith/README.md

 # Introduction
 The bot is split into two separate files.
 The first, [pyGunsmith.py](https://github.com/dad2cl3/pyGunsmith/blob/master/pyGunsmith.py), contains the basic code the bot needs to function.

-The second, [gunsmith.py](https://github.com/dad2cl3/pyGunsmith/), contains the processing logic necessary to support the various commands supporting by the bot except for the *help* option.
+The second, [gunsmith.py](https://github.com/dad2cl3/pyGunsmith/), contains the processing logic necessary to support the various commands available except the *help* option.

-The main processing logic relies upon two functions: *initialize* and *main*.
+The main processing logic relies upon two functions: *initialize()* and *main()*.

 *initialize()* loads all possible definitions from the manifest into memory within the bot in order to greatly minimize the number of calls needed to the Bungie.net API.